gbouras13/dnaapler/README.md

 pip install dnaapler
 ```

-* If you install `dnaapler` with pip, then you will then need to install BLAST v 2.9 or higher separately.
+* If you install `dnaapler` with pip, then you will then need to install `MMseqs2 v13.45111` separately.
 It will need to be available in the `$PATH` or else `dnaapler` will not work.

 ## Usage